basdon/basdon-fly/readme.txt

 	Configuration
 	=============
+	general:
+		The settings.ini file in the root dir controls various settings that are used both in the fly-plugin and fly-web code.
+		Changes made in this file will only be applied after rebuilding plugin and web (run 'make').

 	anna:
 		For chatlogs, enable the packaged mod_log and set the path.
 		For example, if the IRC channel is #basdon and the echo channel